EDUCBA Logo

 Sign Convention:

 As we can see in the above example that the output is negative because of Cash Outflows.
-If we are paying an equal monthly installment or investing monthly, then the cash is going out from our pocket; that is why the sign is in negative.
+If we pay an equal monthly installment or invest monthly, the cash is going out of our pocket; that is why the sign is negative.

 PMT Function Error in Excel: